Academic language and style

-Academic language should be clear, unambiguous and objective.
-“Objective” does not mean that you avoid taking a position; rather, it means to expose its foundations (reasons, evidence).
+Academic language should be clear, unambiguous and objective. ’Objective’ does not mean that you avoid taking a position.
+Rather it means to expose foundations (reasons, evidence).
 Inexperienced writers are often tempted to embellish their language, using complicated expressions and technical terminology.
-As a rule of thumb, however, you should choose ordinary language as long as it is adequate.
-Scholars who have achieved classical status often write in a plain and direct style.
+As a rule of thumb, you should choose ordinary language, as long as it is adequate.
+Scholars who have achieved ’classic’ status often write in a plain and direct style.
 This is precisely why – regardless of changing literary conventions – they have been widely read over the years.

 Many academic studies are, by necessity, demanding to read.
-This is partly due to their high level of specialisation and partly due to formal requirements such as detailed descriptions of methodology and findings, numerous references etc. This means that the authors have to put down a good deal of work in order to produce a readable text.
+This is partly due to their high level of specialisation, and partly due to formal requirements, such as detailed descriptions of methodology and findings, numerous references, and so on.
+This means that the authors have to undertake a great deal of work in order to produce a readable text.

 Who is your audience?
 What can you assume that your reader already knows, and how many definitions are needed?
-For example, are you writing for your supervisor or for a general reader?
-The general advice is to aim somewhere in between, and to write as you would do for a fellow student.
+For example, are you writing for your supervisor, or for a general reader?
+The general advice is to aim somewhere in between, or to write as you would for a fellow student.

 Use of the passive voice tends to conceal who is doing the action.
-In a methods section, this is often the norm since the results should be reproducible by anyone.
-However, there is a common misunderstanding that sentences using the passive voice are more “objective”, because the author avoids saying “I” or “we”.
-It is sensible to vary your writing style as appropriate.
-Overuse of the passive voice makes your text heavy to read, and gives a woolly, bureaucratic and «mystifying» sound .
-Do not feel that you have to avoid it altogether, however, as overuse of the active voice also becomes tiring for your reader.
-We do not always need to be reminded of the person of the researcher through the use of “I” and “we”.
+In a methods section, this is often the norm, since the results should be reproducible by anyone.
+However, there is a common misunderstanding that sentences using the passive voice are more objective because the author avoids saying ’I’ or ’we’.
+It is sensible to vary writing style as appropriate.
+Overuse of the passive voice makes a text heavy to read, and makes for a woolly, bureaucratic and mystifying read.
+Do not feel that you have to avoid the passive voice altogether, however, as overuse of the active voice also becomes tiring for a reader.
+We do not always need to be reminded of the person of the researcher through the use of ’I’ and ’we’.

 Rewrite the following in a more direct style: